Cycling in Albania

 Albania In A Nutshell

-Albania feels like a sci-fi dystopia in which the populace tries to survive in a world without health and safety legislation.
+Cycling in Albania is fun.
+The country feels like a sci-fi dystopia in which the populace tries to survive in a world without health and safety legislation.
 Albania isn't a nanny state; it's a dangerously-unstable-uncle-with-a-gun state.
 But that's the reason to go.
 It all feels nicely mental.
 Every day will provide you with something just a little bit weird.

 Where and When I Went To Albania